la9881275/dual_quaternion_registration/README.md

   7. If no error occurs, you'll get the registration result in terminal.<br /><br />

   You can change the parameters passed into initialiation in registration_est_kf_rgbd.cpp and re-make to apply changes.

+# cmake-gui installation and usage
+1. Download and install cmake version that matches your OS. https://cmake.org/
+2. Once cmake installed and configured:<br />
+   a.
+Go into the dual_quaternion_registration folder extracted out<br />
+   b.
+Make a build directory<br />
+   c.
+Open up cmake gui (type cmake-gui in terminal)<br />
+   d.
+Set source directory to dual_quaternion_registration<br />
+   e.
+Set build directory to one we just made<br />
+   f.
+Once you press configure, a menu should pop up asking which generator to use.
+Select one according to your OS.<br />
+   g.
+Ignore the toolset and compiler options.
+Native should work fine.<br />
+   h.
+Click generate.<br />
+   i.
+The cmake files should be generated into you build directory